-While shopping local is the best way to keep your tax dollars within your local economy and going towards improvements in your community, there are ways you can help without spending a dime.
+While shopping local is the best way to keep your tax dollars within your local economy, there are ways you can help without spending a dime.

 Money you spend in your community is recirculated into the local economy instead of going elsewhere.
-This translates into more local jobs, more opportunities for local business owners and service providers, and more improvements being made in the community.
-Supplementing your grocery-shopping list with fresh farmers’ market finds, choosing independent cafés and restaurants over national chains, and purchasing art and gifts from local vendors are all simple ways to support the economy where you live.
+This translates into more local jobs, opportunities for local business owners and service providers, and community improvements.
+Supplementing your grocery list with fresh farmers’ market finds, choosing independent cafés and restaurants over national chains, and purchasing art and gifts from local vendors are all simple ways to provide support.

 Show Your Support Online

 Show your local businesses some love by sharing them with your family, friends, and followers.
 Never underestimate the power of a positive endorsement – take five minutes to write a thoughtful review on Google, Yelp, or TripAdvisor.
-Follow local businesses on social media.
-Consider posting a Facebook check-in status the next time you visit your favorite neighborhood hangouts.
-Make a point of tagging local businesses in your snapshots on Facebook and Instagram.
+Follow local businesses on social media and consider posting a Facebook check-in status the next time you visit your favorite neighborhood hangouts.
+Additionally, make a point of tagging local businesses in your snapshots on Facebook and Instagram.

 Attend A Community Event

 Your presence can make a difference at community events – even if you don’t spend any money.
 Public events often rely on sponsorships, and potential sponsors look at past attendance to gauge whether an opportunity is worth their investment.
 This means you can support community events simply by showing up!
 By checking out a local festival, you boost the overall attendance numbers, which helps attract more sponsorship dollars in future years.
 Plus, community events often provide some form of free entertainment as well as freebies and giveaways.